 - Anti-inflammatory – Argan oil has also been shown to help with inflammation and help repair the skin barrier.

 - Fights Acne – Here’s a new one to the list, argan oil can help with acne.
-While it’s not an FDA approved acne treatment, applying argan oil can help balance sebum production which can help with acne caused by
+While it’s not an FDA approved acne treatment, applying argan oil can help balance sebum production which can help with acne.
+Here’s the catch though.
+In some cases argan oil can clog pores, thus leading to acne.
+So even though it offers sebum balancing benefits, it isn’t always the best option for acne prone skin.

 What Are the Differences Between Argan Oil and Marula Oil?